House Deans and House Tutors

 Our Deans and House Tutors work together to encourage each and every student to dream big and aim high.
-We have excellent support from our experienced senior leadership team, Mr Daniel Wilson, Mr Trevor Olley, Ms Jane Townsend and Mrs Hannah Cameron.
+We have excellent support from our experienced senior leadership team, Mr Daniel Wilson, Mr Trevor Olley, Ms Jane Townsend, Ms Hannah Banks and Ms Rowan Taigel.

 We communicate with parents and caregivers often.
 Teachers contact home about what their courses involve, how to succeed and what to focus on for assessments.
 House Tutors and Deans make contact quickly if there are issues.
 Regular and personalised contact with home is very important to us.